athelas-NEU/PulseOxThermo/README.md

 PulseOxThermo -> RD117_ARDUINO -> RD117_ARDUINO.ino

 ### ROS and Arduino Library Requirements
-- rosserial 0.7.9 must be used.
+- When installing rosserial library in Arduino IDE ver.
+0.7.9 must be used.
-	- Higher ver. use cstring which arduino doesn't use or some such.
+	- Higher ver. use cstring which arduino doesn't use, so the code doesn't compile.

 #### Pinouts & Wire Runs
 PulseOx: